Jelterminator/Shifu/docs/ARCHITECTURE.md

    - **Summary Level:** AI-generated summaries (daily→weekly→monthly→quarterly)

 2. **Intelligent Vector Storage:**
-   - Primary vectors stored in SQLite `vectors` table with metadata
+   - Primary vectors stored in **ChromaDB**
-   - **Summary vectors** stored in separate optimized table with timestamp ranges
+   - **Summary vectors** also stored in ChromaDB collections
-   - Custom ANN index using k-means clustering for O(log n) retrieval
+   - Efficient similarity search provided by ChromaDB

 3. **Hierarchical Retrieval Process:** When the user prompts the Coach, the query is immediately embedded, then a Multi-Level Search: